Where to Stay in Prince Edward County: Accommodation & Area Guide

 • Price Range: Upper Budget

-• Location: Right on the water overlooking PEC – a quick drive to the Bay Bridge into the County.
+• Location: Right on the water overlooking PEC – a quick drive to the Bay Bridge into the County

 • Featured Amenities: Free parking, super nice hosts, yummy breakfast included!